 It's designed like a Six.
 It's built like a Six.
 And it shares many of the Six's finest listening qualities.
 Bass response that curls your toes.
 A mid-range that seduces you with its smoothness.
 And an overall sound quality that finally puts an end to listening fatigue.

 But the Thirty-Two not only sounds like an expensive speaker, it looks like one, too.
-It is unquestionably the best looking loudspeaker in its price range.
+It is unquestionably the tsuggested retail price.
+Slightly higher in the west. best looking loudspeaker in its price range.